-Supplemental State Aid (formerly known as Allowable Growth) is also called state percent of growth.
-This percentage is legally required to be established annually by the legislature and is used (along with other factors) to calculate a district's authorized budget, real estate tax levy and state aid.
-Supplemental State Aid has ranged between zero percent and four percent during the past five years.
-State Supplemental Aid is extremely important to districts.
+Allowable Growth is also called state percent of growth.
+This percentage is established annually by the legislature and is used (along with other factors) to calculate a district's authorized budget, real estate tax levy and state aid.
+Allowable growth has ranged between zero percent and four percent during the past five years.
+Allowable growth is extremely important to districts.